The Barbarian (wrestler): Early life

 Born and raised in Tonga, Sione was one of six teenagers and young men sent by the King of Tonga to Japan to study Sumo wrestling in the mid-1970s.
 Tonga Fifita was also part of the group.
 Sione was known in sumo circles as Sachinoshima.

 Professional wrestling career

-Early career (1980-1984)
+Early career (1980–1984)

 After migrating to the United States, he trained in professional wrestling under the tutelage of Rolland 'Red' Bastien.
 In 1980, he made his debut, wrestling Killer Karl Krupp in Modesto, California.
 He wrestled as King Konga in several National Wrestling Alliance (NWA) regional territories in 1981.
 He soon went to the NWA's Jim Crockett Promotions, where he teamed up with Ron Garvin as a fan favorite.
 He had a short term in World Class Championship Wrestling as a villain named Tonga John.
+In 1984, Sione wrestled in the CWA in Memphis, feuding with Jerry Lawler.